appgate/terraform-provider-appgatesdp/website/docs/index.html.markdown

 public version control system.

-Static credentials can be provided by adding an `username` and `password` in-line in the AppGate provider block:
+Static credentials can be provided by adding an `username` and `password` in-line in the Appgate provider block:

 Usage: